Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Observations

 \subsection{Broadband Imaging of LAEs}

-NIRCam images simultaneously in two cameras.
 We configured the long wavelength camera (LW) with the F444W filter (3880 - 4990 nm HPBW) and the short wavelength camera (SW) with the F150W2 (1008-2334 nm HPBW) filter.
 At $z = 6.93$, the broad half-power bandwidth of F150W2 (1.01 to 2.38 micron) covers the rest-frame ultraviolet spectrum from just longwards of \lya\ through 2990 \AA; the pivot wavelength corresponds to about 2100 \AA\ in the rest-frame of LAGER-z7OD1.
 The F444W bandpass includes the rest-optical continuum and bright emission lines, including \Hb\ and \oiii\ $\lambda \lambda 4960.30, 5008.24$.
 The total exposure time was 4810~s.

 Reduction of these data produced an output mosaic with absolute astrometry $\sim25$ mas for the LAEs and 6~mas for alignment stars.
 We modeled the point spread function (PSF) using WebbPSF \citep{Perrin2015}.
 The Gaussian cores of the F150W2 and F444W PSFs have full widths at half maximum intensity (FWHM) of 0\farcs0504 and 0\farcs1416, respectively.
 We refer the reader to Appendix~\ref{sec:weida} for a complete description of NIRCam data reduction and Appendix~\ref{sec:bagpipes} for the LAE photometry.